What Is Intent Data? How B2B Teams Turn Buying Signals Into Pipeline

 The pattern and velocity matter.
 Multiple contacts engaging over a compressed timeframe indicates active evaluation with urgency.
 Sporadic activity over months suggests passive interest, not imminent purchase.

-Data Freshness and Signal Decay
+Data Freshness and Signal Recency

 Intent signals lose value quickly.
 Research activity from weeks ago may no longer reflect current priorities.
 Buying committees move fast.
 What was a hot opportunity last month might be closed or stalled today.